-1.14 Significant engineering work can alter customers' travel patterns, either causing passengers to not travel, use an alternative mode or use an alternative rail route.
-Similarly, significant delays can alter travel patterns where, for example, Virgin customers can switch to using Chiltern services to travel between the West Midlands and London.
+1.15 Significant engineering work can alter customers' travel patterns, either causing passengers to not travel, use an alternative mode or use an alternative rail route.
+Similarly, significant delays can alter travel patterns where, for example, Virgin Trains customers on the West Coast can switch to using Chiltern Trains services to travel between the West Midlands and London.